Catherine Connoly

 highs, peaks, and lows.

 They're people who come here as asylum seekers and seek refugee status.
+And that is quite a difficult process.

-Now clearly, clearly the system needs to be more effective with decisions and
+Now, clearly, clearly, the system needs to be more effective with decisions and

 appeal mechanisms more effectively used and decisions made.
+Absolutely.

 But that has never happened.

 And the system of direct provision, which was introduced 25 years ago, was to be a temporary measure.
+And 25 years later, we're still operating a direct provision

 system,